duosecurity/puppet-duo_unix/README.md

 * Ubuntu 14.04.3 (32/64-bit)

 If you test the module on other Linux distributions (or different versions of the above), please provide feedback as able on successes or failures.
-We will work to add support for other operating systems and Linux distributions soon.

 **Caution:** The use of this module will edit OpenSSH and/or PAM configuration files depending on the usage defined.
 These modifications have only been tested